what is ACCA

 ACCA Exam Process

 Understanding the ACCA exam process is crucial for the students to understand.
 This will help them to ace the examination and score better marks.
-You can check the detailed exam process for the ACCA course by reading the points mentioned below.
+You can check the detailed exam process for the ACCA syllabus by reading the points mentioned below.

 The format of the ACCA exams consists of multiple-choice questions (MCQs), structured questions, and case studies, both for testing theoretical knowledge as well as practical application.
 ACCA offers four exam sessions each year: March, June, September, and December.

-Pass Rates and Grading
+ACCA Pass Rates and Grading

 ACCA pass rates differ from one level and subject to another, but generally, the exams are quite hard.
 In the exam, there is scaling whereby a candidate needs to achieve a minimum score to pass a certain exam.